Extra $600 CARES Act unemployment benefit has ended: What this means for you

-July 31 marked the end of the CARES act's $600 weekly benefit with no replacement or extension in place.
-The GOP on Monday proposed a stimulus package called the HEALS Act, more than two months after the Democratic-led House of Representatives passed coronavirus relief legislation to extend federal unemployment aid to help those affected by the pandemic.
-The proposal would reduce the $600 extra unemployment benefit -- called the Federal Pandemic Unemployment Compensation (FPUC) -- to $200 until Oct.
+July 31 marked the end of the CARES act's $600 weekly benefit, with no replacement or extension in place.
+The GOP on July 27 proposed a stimulus package called the HEALS Act, more than two months after the Democratic-led House of Representatives passed coronavirus relief legislation to extend federal unemployment aid to help those affected by the pandemic.
+The HEALS proposal would reduce the $600 extra unemployment benefit, called the Federal Pandemic Unemployment Compensation (FPUC) program, to $200 until Oct.
 5, according to the bill.
 From that point, the assistance amount would combine with the states' unemployment offerings to equal 70% of an individual's previous wages until Dec.
 31, 2020.

 With the HEALS Act (which stands for Health, Economic Assistance, Liability Protection and Schools) officially proposed, negotiations with the Democrats will begin.

-In a White House press briefing Tuesday, President Donald Trump -- when asked what would happen if there is no deal completed at the end of the week -- said "We're gonna take care of the people."
+In a July 28 White House press briefing, President Donald Trump -- when asked what would happen if there is no deal completed at the end of the week -- said "We're gonna take care of the people."

 "As of now, we're very far apart and because of that the president and we have discussed a short-term extension to UI (unemployment insurance) and the evictions so that we have some period to negotiate before it runs out," Mnuchin said.